 - The construction business that is running the site may be to blame for what has happened.

-Of course, your personal injury solicitor will be largely responsible for ensuring you get the amount you deserve.
-However, there are steps you can take to help him or her.
+Of course, your personal injury solicitor will be largely responsible for ensuring you get the amount you deserve from your scaffolding accident claims.
+However, there are steps you can take to help him or her ensure the compensation calculated is the maximum it could be.
 So, let’s take a look at what your personal injury lawyer needs from you…

 - The details of the accident – Your solicitor will need to know where the accident happened, when it happened and how it happened.
 The date is particularly important, as there is a three-year time limit on all personal injury cases.
 This may seem like a long time, but the quicker you claim the easier you will find it, as the details will be fresh in your mind.
 Plus, court proceedings must be issued within this time frame.